HongyiZhu/EHI/README.md

 ### Step 1.
 Preprocessing

 The `./preprocess_data.py` script parse nodal feature CSVs and generate corresponding `.features` files under the `./data/<dataset>/TS<i>/` folder.
+This script will not execute when "--have_features" is set to `False`.

 Then the `./preprocess_graph.py` script parse edge lists into graphs.

 ### Step 2.
 Building Node Embedding

-The `./build.py` script builds node embeddings for the selected datset and evaluate the quality of generated embeddings.
+The `./build.py` script builds node embeddings for the selected dataset and evaluate the quality of generated embeddings.

 ### Step 3.
 Calculating Temporal Shifts

-The `./calculate.py` script calculates the temporal shifts between time spells:
+The `./calculate.py` script calculates the temporal shifts and cosine similarities between time spells:

 + Dataset configuration: `./data/<dataset>/config.json`
 + Embeddings: `./embeddings/<dataset>/TS<i>/<GE model>.nv`